AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ## Getting Started

 These instructions will get you a copy of the project up so that you can fiddle around with it.
-If you'd rather just download an exe and install the game, see deployment for notes on that.
+If you'd rather just download an exe and install the game, [see deployment](https://github.com/AIDungeonWiXAnon/AID2-Installer-Project#deployment) for notes on that.

 ### Prerequisites

 What things you need to install the software and how to install them:

 ```
-Visual Studio - Download the community edition and register it to an MS account.
+Visual Studio (VS) - Download the community edition and register it to an MS account.
 WiX v3 - Download the VS extension for your version of VS
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running:
+A step by step series of instructions that'll tell you how to get a development env running:

 Install Visual Studio